xuuajii/reaqtive/README.md

 You should be familiar with React, npm, Bootstrap and the javascript ecosystem in general.
 If you are not you can find useful info and tutorials at the [bottom of the page](#useful-resources).

+You need to have access to Qlik APIs: you can install Qlik Sense Desktop to your machine or have access to remote a [Qlik APIs endpoint](#development-using-a-remote-qlik-server)

 ## Installation

 ```